shhan1755/CS470-Final-Project/README.md

     - face_from_image.py
       - extract face from images in image folder, save to output folder (number of image should me provided).
     - csv_to_image.py
-      - make image from csv file (dataset).
+      - make images from csv file (dataset).
     - camera.py
-      - check webcam works well (streaming).
+      - check if webcam works well (streaming).

 - Team31_Fianl_Repot.pdf
   - Final Report of our project